Olorin7/Fa18HW2/README.md

 To test your project implementation, run: `mvn clean test`

-If you haven't implemented anything, about 20 tests should fail and your output should look something like this:
+If you haven't implemented anything, about 20 tests should fail and the bottom of your output should look something like this:

 ![Expected Output](testoutput.PNG)